 La Marmotte is a one-day event in France, utilising some of the climbs used in the Tour de France.
 The route is 174km (108 miles) long and features more than 5,180 metres of climbing.
 The event goes over the Col du Glandon, Col du Telegraphe, Col du Galibier and finishes at the top of one the most famous Tour de France climbs, Alpe d’Huez.

 During the month of June, approximately 5,000 Dutch cyclists climb the famous road between Bourg d’Oisans and Alpe d’Huez as many time as they can in one day.
 The event is organised to raise money for the KWF, a Dutch Cancer Society which last year raised 10 millions Euros.
 A spectacular event of warmth and charity.

 Mountain biking in the Alps is one of the most exhilarating and accessible sports there is.
 The Alpe d’Huez Bike Hotel is in prime location to explore the runs for all levels, and local shops provide all the gear and advice needed for a thrilling day out on the bikes.

 The world’s greatest downhill marathon arrives every year in Alpe d’Huez in July.

-The festival includes: 1,400 participants with 20 nations represented, 4 days of training, and a race that incorporates more than 4,000 meters of downhill exhilaration, starting on the glacier and descending into the often dry dusty valley.
+The festival welcomes 1,400 participants with 20 nations represented.
+It includes 4 days of training and a race that incorporates more than 4,000 meters of downhill exhilaration, starting on the glacier and descending into the often dry, dusty valley.

-Contact our resort team directly for your entrance to the race.
+Contact our resort team directly to register your interest and enter the race.

-The Mega might not be for everyone, and there are plenty of trails on offer for all levels of rider.
-You can hire bikes and equipment when you arrive or bring your own, take the lift up, and ride some of the best routes in the world!
+The Mega Avalanche might not be for everyone, but there are plenty of trails on offer for all levels of rider.
+You can hire bikes and equipment when you arrive or bring your own, take the lift up, and ride some of the best mountain biking routes in the world!